RISC-KC/basic_rv32s/guidelines/development_log.md

 In between, I designed an SoC to verify the CPU so that I can switch the current instruction and execution mode via a button for the OLED and debug the flow; I designed the interface for that.

-I need to build the RISC-V toolchain from scratch, but because of the internet issues I mentioned yesterday… I reached out to a friend to install the toolchain quickly on their computer instead, (and even that took 3 hours.)
+I need to build the RISC-V toolchain from scratch, but because of the internet issues I mentioned yesterday...
+I reached out to a friend to install the toolchain quickly on their computer instead, (and even that took 3 hours.)
 I finally finished compiling Dhrystone at 21:30.

 I couldn’t find a Dhrystone compiled for rv32i, and the code itself is an old version, so I tried both the SiFive distribution and the riscv-tests distribution, spent the whole day debugging compile errors, etc.